NativeScript/docs-v7/getting-started.md

 > **Tips**:
 > * 1) To run on a USB-connected Android or iOS device, use the same `run` command with the `--emulator` flag omitted—i.e. `tns run android` and `tns run ios`.
-> * 2) NativeScript supports running NativeScript apps in [Genymotion](https://www.genymotion.com/#!/) emulators.
-To deploy to a Genymotion virtual device, launch your Genymotion virtual device and run `tns run android`.
-> * 3) The `tns device` command list all USB-connected iOS devices, USB-connected Android devices, and Genymotion virtual devices that `tns run` can deploy to.
+> * 2) The `tns device` command list all USB-connected iOS devices, USB-connected Android devices, and Genymotion virtual devices that `tns run` can deploy to.
 Note that `tns device` does not list iOS simulators or Android AVDs.

 ### Development workflow